Expectancy is defined as follows:

 We are well accustomed to being in trance with the analytical mind present as was discussed earlier.

-So it gets down to opening that door for direct input to the reactive mind; getting by the watchdog of the judgmental mind with input so the reactive mind can automatically react.
+So it gets down to opening that door for direct input to the Imagination; getting by the watchdog of the Behavior/Decision Center with input so the Imagination can automatically react.

-This is what hypnotic trance is: the reactive mind automatically reacting to outside suggestion..that’s all.
+This is what hypnotic trance is: the Imagination automatically reacting to outside suggestion..that’s all.

-The analytical mind goes dormant to varying degrees during hypnotic trance, so it is the judgmental mind that we are dealing with during hypnotic trance.
+The analytical mind goes dormant to varying degrees during hypnotic trance, so it is the Behavior/Decision Center that we are dealing with during hypnotic trance.

-What we refer to as “deep trance” is just how wide that communication portal is open and how little of the analytical mind is involved.
+What we refer to as “deep trance” is just how much our peripheral awareness is shut down and how little the analytical mind is still involved.

-This involvement appears to diminish as trance is deepened (aka the communication portal is widened) by increased acceptance by the watchdog (trust), resulting in increased reaction to suggestions by the reactive mind.
+The analytical mind involvement appears to diminish as trance is deepened (aka the communication portal is widened) by increased acceptance by the watchdog (trust), resulting in increased reaction to suggestions by the Imagination.